kivitendo/kivitendo-ansible/README.md

 the certificates) in place before running the playbook.
 Now you have to adjust the settings in the vars.yml file.

+## Basic Auth

+To secure the access to the web interface you can enable basic auth in vars.yml.

+Set `use_basic_auth` to true to enable it.
+User and password can be entered below the option.

 ## Vagrant

 The included Vagrantfile allows for quick installation on a local VM.